What is jelqing and does it actually increase your penis size?

 4 min

 If you’re unhappy with the size of your penis and you want to take matters into your own hands, you might have come across jelqing.
-But before you attempt the technique, let’s look at what jelqing means, whether it works and the possible side effects of jelqing.
+But before you attempt the technique, let’s look at what jelqing means, the possible side effects of jelqing and answer the question, does jelqing really work?

 Jelqing is an exercise that aims to increase the length and girth of the penis.
 It involves pulling and massaging your semi-erect penis forward with your hand or a specially designed device.
 The idea is that you’ll create microtears in the penis that supposedly expand as they heal.